 A backup vault is a repository that Hybrid Backup Recovery (HBR) uses to store backup data on the cloud.
 A mirror vault is the mirror of a backup vault.
 The two vaults reside in different regions.
 You can use a mirror vault for geo-disaster recovery and cross-region data restoration.

-- After a mirror vault is created, backup jobs that are running in the source vault are synchronized to the mirror vault in real time.
-The historical backups of the source vault start being synchronized to a mirror vault 90 minutes after the creation of the mirror vault.
+- After a mirror vault is created, backup data in the backup vault is synchronized to the mirror vault in real time.
+The historical backup data in the backup vault starts to be synchronized to the mirror vault 90 minutes after the mirror vault is created.

-- You can restore backups from a mirror vault but cannot back up data to a mirror vault.
+- You can restore the backup data that is stored in a mirror vault but cannot back up the data in a mirror vault.

-- You must delete a mirror vault before deleting the linked source vault.
+- You must delete a mirror vault before you can delete the corresponding backup vault.